 Now in its nineteenth year, LONIR aims to continue providing innovative solutions for the investigation of imaging, genetics, behavioral and clinical data.
-Projects have been designed within the fields of Technology, Research and Development (TR&D).
+Projects have been designed within the fields of Technology, Research, and Development (TR&D).

 Historically, the research community has struggled to maximize the potential of existing neuroscientific data due to its complexity.
-Without tools to understand the availability, characteristics and contents of these data, our capacity to map and comprehend the brain is greatly diminished.
+Without tools to understand the availability, characteristics, and contents of these data, our capacity to map and comprehend the brain is greatly diminished.

 The goal of TR&D1 is to remove these barriers to interpreting data by providing researchers with intuitive and interactive tools.
 Not only will LONIR resources assist with managing the underlying data, but they will provide powerful interfaces delivered via state-of-the-art web-based software.

 The wide availability of novel analytical tools will expand the scope of the community that can easily access and utilize LONIR data.
-Whereas reuse of data has traditionally been rare due to the challenge of locating necessary elements, LONIR’s new technology will rapidly locate and extract relevant datasets on command.
+Whereas the reuse of data has traditionally been rare due to the challenge of locating necessary elements, LONIR’s new technology will rapidly locate and extract relevant datasets on command.

-Ultimately, the increased ease of accessing, identifying and managing complex neuroscientific data will render the reuse of data feasible for the broader research community.
-The resulting large-scale collaboration has the potential to accelerate the pace of discovery in the areas of brain structure, function and disease.
+Ultimately, the increased ease of accessing, identifying, and managing complex neuroscientific data will render the reuse of data feasible for the broader research community.
+The resulting large-scale collaboration has the potential to accelerate the pace of discovery in the areas of brain structure, function, and disease.